claranet-ch/cloud-native-workshop/README.md

 Authentication
 --------------

 Authentication is required for certain API endpoints.
-To keep simple the authentication token you can g
+To keep simple the authentication you can use a simple authentication header like the following ones:

+Authentication: userId1

+Authentication: userId2

+Authentication: userId3

-Authentication: user_id_1
+Authentication: JohnDoe

-Authentication: user_id_2
+Authentication: PeteCocoon

-Authentication: user_id_3
+Authentication: EliahSmallearl

+For example if you upload a photo with POST /api/photos and you set the authentication header as "Authentication: user_id_1" the photo will be assigned to user_id_1.

 Sessions and endpoints